Showing posts with label political theory. Show all posts

 until we can get a new one.

-it's a adjustable compression prop.
+It's a adjustable compression prop.

 Your attempts to understand must have a stop,